London’s air quality has improved dramatically since the 1950’s.

 Smoke Control Area

-The London Borough of Havering is a 100 per cent Smoke Control Area, and those using solid fuel must therefore ensure that they use an authorised smokeless fuel and/or exempt appliance.
+All of Havering is in a Smoke Control Area, and therefore those using solid fuels must ensure that they use an authorised smokeless fuel and/or exempt appliance.

 Defra have also produced leaflets giving advice on reducing the impact of open fires and wood burning stoves and how to get the most from your stove or open fire.